 Preventing Cubital Tunnel Syndrome is much like treatment for mild cases of it.
 Treat your elbow careful throughout the day and night.
 Don’t lean on it too much.
-Don’t bend it for prolong periods of time (whether awake or asleep).
+Refrain from bending it for prolong periods of time (whether awake or asleep).
 Don’t slam it into anything.
 Don’t move it in weird directions.

 Some tips to achieve this are to make an effort to stretch your arms throughout the day.
 You can also make your workstation ergonomic.
 By using the appropriate equipment you can lower the risk of repetitive stress injuries like Cubital Tunnel Syndrome and Carpal Tunnel Syndrome.
 Goldtouch offers ergonomic keyboards and mice that are specifically designed to make users more comfortable and to reduce the strain on arms and wrists.
 Setting up your chair, desk and monitors at the correct height and distance are also recommended to reduce the possibility of acquiring a repetitive stress injury.

 Our hope is that you never find yourself with pain or weakness in your elbow and hand to a point where you are researching whether or not you have Cubital Tunnel Syndrome.
 If you do, we recommend talking with your healthcare provider as soon as possible to accurately diagnose your condition, and map out a plan to treat it.
 Cubital Tunnel Syndrome can be a painful and debilitating injury.
 Being aware that there are ways to lower your risk of coming down with Cubital Tunnel Syndrome (and other repetitive stress injuries) can be your most effective weapon against it.